osbuild/osbuild.github.io/docs/service/fedora-console.md

 # Fedora service

 Image Builder is currently running a staging instance on [https://console.stg.fedorainfracloud.org/](https://console.stg.fedorainfracloud.org/).
+The [intent is to - in the future - integrate more services in a Fedora Console](https://discussion.fedoraproject.org/t/image-builder-for-fedora/92925/1).

 ## Authentication